 Category Description Vulnerability Id (Not editable) The ID assigned to the vulnerability by the source that reported it (see the next field).
-Source (Not editable) The advisory system that reported the vulnerability (for example, NVD or Secunia).
+Optionally, you can click the hyper-linked CVE ID in an entry to view the vulnerability details found on the NVD or other website: Source: NVD ID: CVE-2017-1000372 Source (Not editable) The advisory system that reported the vulnerability (for example, NVD or Secunia).
 Severity (Not editable) The level of security risk that this vulnerability can have on your software.
 The advisory system uses the vulnerability's CVSS score to set the severity.
 See Understanding Severity Levels for Security Vulnerabilities.
 CVSS v3.x (or v2.0) Score (Not editable) The vulnerability's CVSS score as determined by the advisory system.
 Depending on your Code Insight configuration, this score is in either CVSS 3.x or CVSS 2.0 format.
-For a vulnerability found in the NVD, you can use a CVSS calculator to tweak the factors that determine the score to adjust the score for your product.
-For more information about the advisory systems, the CVSS score formats, and the CVSS calculator, see Understanding Severity Levels for Security Vulnerabilities and Examining Security Vulnerability Details.
-Description (Not editable) The vulnerability description, as captured from the advisory system.
+For more information, see Understanding Severity Levels for Security Vulnerabilities.
+For a vulnerability found in the NVD, the UI also provides access to a CVSS calculator (provided by NVD).
+Using this calendar, you can tweak the factors that determined the NVD-based score to calculate another score that is more realistic for your product.
+This score can then be used internally to direct your review and remediation processes.
+For information about accessing the CVSS calculator, see the CVSS <version> Score description in Examining Security Vulnerability Details.</version> Description (Not editable) The vulnerability description, as captured from the advisory system.
 Affected Component (Not editable) The OSS or third-party component that is impacted by this security vulnerability.
-Version Scope (Required) Select the scope of component versions to which the vulnerability suppression will apply.
-Specific Version(s)-One or more component versions that you choose from the Select Version dropdown (which is enabled only when this option is selected).
-By default, this option is initially selected, and the Select Version field shows the component version for the current inventory item.
-All Current Versions-All versions of the component to which the vulnerability is currently mapped.